Taksim Square protesters370.

 (photo credit: Reuters)

-Erdogan was first elected in 2002 at the head of a party embracing center-right activists, reformers and nationalists as well as orthodox religious elements.
+elected in 2002 at the head of a party combining nationalists

 and reformers as well as Islamist elements.
 He had curbed the

 power of an army that had toppled four governments in 40 years

 and carried out some liberal social and economic reforms.

 But critics, outside the party and some within, had grown

 increasingly uneasy at what they felt to be an authoritarian